phetsims/unit-rates/doc/implementation-notes.md

   costProperty.unlink( costObserver );
 };
 ```

+In the Racing Lab screen, model and view components persist for the lifetime of the simulation, so `dispose` is unnecessary.

 **Nested options**: In this simulation, I tried a new pattern for nesting options.
 It allows clients to specify only the nested options
 that they wish to override.
 The pattern is used throughout the sim, mostly for specifying options related to a rate's numerator and denominator